kubernetes/website/docs/setup/independent/create-cluster-kubeadm.md

  - For `flannel` to work correctly, `--pod-network-cidr=10.244.0.0/16` has to be passed to `kubeadm init`.
- - `flannel` works on `amd64`, `arm`, `arm64` and `ppc64le`, but for it to work on a platform other than `amd64` you have to manually download the manifest and replace `amd64` occurences with your chosen platform.
+ - `flannel` works on `amd64`, `arm`, `arm64` and `ppc64le`, but for it to work on a platform other than `amd64` you have to manually download the manifest and replace `amd64` occurrences with your chosen platform.
  - Set `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1` by running `sysctl net.bridge.bridge-nf-call-iptables=1`
 to pass bridged IPv4 traffic to iptables' chains.
 This is a requirement for some CNI plugins to work, for more information please see [here](https://kubernetes.io/docs/concepts/cluster-administration/network-plugins/#network-plugin-requirements).